NREL/tyche/docs/cheat-sheet.rst

 Set up the Tyche environment using conda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tyche's codebase comes with an environment specification file that is used with Conda to automatically install all of Tyche's required Python packages.
 It is strongly recommended that users create and use the Tyche environment, to avoid any package conflicts or compatibility issues.
-It is also recommended that you turn off any VPN you commonly use before following the steps in this section.
+It is also recommended that users turn off any VPN before following the steps in this section.

-On Windows, open an Anaconda Prompt (recommended) or Command Prompt window; on Mac, open a System Terminal window.
-Then enter the following commands, pressing Enter after each line:
+- On Windows, open an Anaconda Prompt (recommended) or Command Prompt window; on Mac, open a System Terminal window.
+- Change the current working directory to the location of the extracted Tyche files using ``cd path/to/tyche/directory``.
+- Then enter the following commands, pressing Enter after each line:

 ::